-Road trips with kids have their challenges.
-When your kids get to the tween and teen stage, family road trips become a whole new experience.
-A veteran family road tripper shares her tips for making your next road trip with teens and tweens a fun bonding experience for the entire family.
+Road trips with kids are already a challenge.
+But when they get to the tween and teen stage, family road trips become a whole new experience: How do you keep them from being buried in electronics for hours at a time?
+Is it a good idea to let the driving teens take the wheel for a while?
+How do you keep them involved and happy throughout the trip?
+Read on as a veteran family road tripper shares her tips for making your next road trip with teens and tweens a fun one.

 Family Road Trip Tips